DRAFT-RL research paper.

 LLM-Based Agents and Multi-agent Systems

-In the research, you can observe the development of single-agent frameworks like ReAct.
+In the research, you can observe the development of single-agent frameworks.
 The development has enabled LLMs to generate complex action plans.
-These plans can also be executed with precision.
-Building on this, multi-agent systems such as CAMEL and ChatEval introduced collaborative dynamics.
-They allow multiple agents to critique and refine solutions through iterative dialogue.Â
+The plans can also be executed with precision.
+Building on this, multi-agent systems introduced collaborative dynamics for evaluating.

 Reinforcement Machine Learning with LLMs